-- When you want to advertise your products and shop using google merchant, there are a few requirements you should satisfy.
+- When you want to advertise your products and shop using google Merchants, there are a few requirements you should satisfy.
 If you fail to meet the requirements, the ad will be rejected immediately.
 Every user is supposed to create a google merchant account.
 This account has details of all the products you have advertised.
 And, when a product is disapproved, it will be mentioned in your merchant account center.

 - At any cost, the link should be both desktop and mobile-friendly.
-Technically, you need to fill two fields while setting up the page.
+Technically, you need to fill in two fields while setting up the page.
 You must populate the link field.
 You should enter a value in the mobile link field.

 - RFC 3986 is all about being compliant with https and http.

 - A lot of people tend to create websites on the go.
 They forget about the domain name.
 Well, this is a risky move.
 Your domain name should be valid and verified.
 Google merchant doesn’t encourage the use of domain names that are not verified.